tytydraco/yessleep/out/Im_a_witch_and_I_found_something_in_the_woods.md

 By the time I got on a road where I may have interacted with another driver my fear had settled, instead of rushing away I focused on every little detail around me, I scanned for any marking or movement.
 I analyzed every landmark possible.
 But now as I saw me phone tell me it was 19:00 I was in town.
 As I pulled into my driveway and started unloading my loot I saw something on the side of the trunk.It was a set of six scrapes.

 I rushed to store my loot and then grabbed some chalk from my magical workspace.
 I scribbled down a pentacle and some protective sigils at the doors and windows.
-I started to make some witch bottles when my mother caught notice of my erratic behavior.
+I started to make some spell bottles when my mother caught notice of my erratic behavior.

 “Dear, what happened,” She asked.
 She was well aware that I didn’t react like this normally.
 When I didn’t respond she continued, “It’s okay dear, what’s going on?”